xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 **Note** that this code has not been tested/implemented in the current prototype!

 Hope that there is not too much other devils in the details!
 (Hey @jaredpar! ;)

+### About Escape Analysis

+I have seen many comments suggesting that escape analysis would be ideal for this, to make it more transparent and less cumbersome.
+While escape analysis can be of course handy (should I say "candy"?), there are many reasons why I prefer to have an explicit declaration (a must) rather than an implicit one (a nice to have):

+- that would again make the developer not responsible of taking care of its data and the way they are processed.
+And one day, someone start to store a reference what should be a transient parameter in a field object, and your whole application is slowing down on a critical process.
+- escape analysis in many case is impossible to perform.
+Allocate a class and pass it to a virtual method (for which you know only the type at the callsite), and you won't have any way to determine whether stackalloc is safe or not.
+- you may want to enforce in the contract of your API certifying that it doesn't store any references passed.
+This post is not only about `stackalloc` but also about the concept of `transient` (for example, you don't want that a process method keeps the context passed by argument)

 # Implementation in Roslyn